MartinZugs/DirectoryWebApp/README.md

 Change Log:

+11/24 (MZ)
+ - deployed the db and added all of the dummy data
+ - added the code to connect to the DB

 11/26(EK)
  - Couple of changes with models file to reflect database name changes
  - Played around with basic query for homepage and formatting for user "tiles"